durdur69/durdur69.github.io/_posts/2018-02-03-searching-for-self.md

 My argument is divided into three parts.
 In Part 1, I’ll explain why we ought to treat physicalism as the null hypothesis and favor it prima facie; I’ll then define the term “self,” and explain where our intuitions about subjectivity come from.
 In Part 2, I’ll discuss the predictive processing theory, which claims that our brain predicts and generates what we call reality in order to reduce uncertainty; I’ll then situate the _the self_ within this framework and explain why would have been selected for by evolution.
 In Part 3, I’ll explain how even if we provide a comprehensive explanation of the self, we will never intuitively grasp the fact that what we call consciousness is a purely physical process; therefore, for all intents and purposes, the metaphysical fact of the matter isn’t important, because it will always intuitively “feel” like we are undergoing a subjective experience.

-<u>1.1 A brief overview of my philosophical framework and the physicalist null hypothesis</u>

-I am a physicalist.
-I believe that the Universe is made of information—relationships between quarks and other fundamental particles—and everything since the Big Bang has been one long bout of information-processing (i.e. transformations of information).
-Some of this information-processing resulted in the existence of the first self-replicating bundles of information.
-Those information bundles that happened to perpetuate themselves better than other bundles persisted and grew more complex, leading to the phenomenon we call evolution by natural selection.
-Eventually this resulted in the emergence of a editable biological code, DNA, and through the forces of evolution, novel, complex patterns of information arose, including us, _Homo sapiens_.
+## 1.1 The physicalist null hypothesis

-For the purposes of this paper, I’ll take a Bayesian perspective and argue that a physicalist explanation of the self—the apparent existence of a metaphysically-special self is a hallucination generated through purely physical processes—is more likely true than a dualist explanation—there exist non-physical properties which supervene on the physical.
+For the purposes of this paper, I’ll take a Bayesian perspective and argue that a physicalist (i.e., naturalistic, as opposed to some variety of dualism or panpsychism) explanation of the self—the apparent existence of a metaphysically-special self is a hallucination generated through purely physical processes—is more likely true than a dualist explanation—there exist non-physical properties which supervene on the physical.
 I think a physical explanation is more likely because of induction: those things which we thought were beyond physical explanation—how life is different from non-life—were ultimately explained in physical terms—respiration, excretion, etc. So it seems safe to assume that the march of reductionism will eventually explain everything in terms of basic physics.
 We can call this our physicalist null hypothesis.
 The alternative hypothesis is that we will never be able to explain certain phenomena—specifically the what-it-is-likeness of qualitative experience—in physical terms.

-<u>1.2 Intuitions about the self</u>
+## 1.2 Intuitions about the self

 _The self_ is a nebulous, multidimensional term.
 As I’ll show, this is because what we call the self is a pastiche of disparate mental states.
 But for the purposes of argument, we can distinguish between two types of selfhood, broadly speaking.
 The _narrative self_ is the volitional agent with which you identify across time.
 This self has goals and is referred to as “I”.
 It is implicated in social thinking.
 The _embodied self_ is your representation of your body in space: the boundaries between you and the external world and your interoceptive, visceral sensations like hunger, pain, or drowsiness.
 It appears to be the immediate subject of what some call _qualia_ (Nagel, 1974).